Sell AMP Shares

 How do I get the AMP sale proceeds?

-Once you sell your AMP shares into the market (at the prevailing price), we will send you a contract note which will detail:
+Once you sell your AMP shares we will send you a contract note, which will detail:

 - How many AMP shares you sold;